API Hammering

 The function will continue opening, writing, reading, and deleting the file until dwStress is complete.

 We will create a temorary .tmp file in the C:\Users\User\AppData\Local\Temp folder.
-We will use WinAPI function which is used to retrieve the path of the temp directory.
+We will use GetTempPathW WinAPI function which is used to retrieve the path of the temp directory.

 // File name to be created